 All privately owned lands within the RLSA which meet the criteria set forth herein are eligible for designation as a SRA, except land delineated as a FSA, HSA, WRA or land that has been designated as a Stewardship Sending Area.
 Land proposed for SRA designation shall meet the suitability criteria and other standards described in Group 4 Policies.
-Due to the long-term vision of the RLSA Overlay, extending to a horizon year of 2025, and in accordance with the guidelines established in Section 163.3168(2), Florida Statutes, the specific location, size and composition of each SRA cannot and need not be predetermined in the GMP.
+Due to the long-term vision of the RLSA Overlay, extending to a horizon year of 2025, and in accordance with the guidelines established in Chapter 163.3177(11) F.S., the specific location, size and composition of each SRA cannot and need not be predetermined in the GMP.
 In the RLSA Overlay, lands that are eligible to be designated as SRAs generally have similar physical attributes as they consist predominately of agriculture lands which have been cleared or otherwise altered for this purpose.
-Lands shown on the Overlay Map as eligible for SRA designation include approximately 74,500 acres outside of the ACSC and 18,300 acres within the ACSC.
+Lands shown on the Overlay Map as eligible for SRA designation include approximately 74,500 72,000 acres outside of the ACSC and approximately 18,300 15,000 acres within the ACSC.
+Total SRA designation shall be a maximum of 45,000 acres.
 Approximately 2% of these lands achieve an Index score greater than 1.2.
 Because the Overlay requires SRAs to be compact, mixed-use and self sufficient in the provision of services, facilities and infrastructure, traditional locational standards normally applied to determine development suitability are not relevant or applicable to SRAs.
-Therefore the process for designating a SRA follows the principles of the Rural Lands Stewardship Act as further described herein.
+Therefore the process for designating a SRA follows the principles of the Rural Lands Stewardship Act as further described procedures set forth herein and the adopted RLSA Zoning Overlay District.